cjimti/aipnd-project/README.md

-# AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
+# AI image classification and machine learning utilizing the PyTorch framework

-Project deliverables:
+Project assets:

 - `Image Classifier Project.ipynb` Jupyter Notebook
 - `Image Classifier Project.html` HTML export of the Jupyter Notebook above.
 - `train.py` to train a new network on a data set.
 - `predict.py` to predict flower name from an image.

-Download zip archive for project deliverables version [1.0.0](https://github.com/cjimti/aipnd-project/archive/1.0.0.zip).

-## Assets
+## Example Image for Training

 Image categories are found in [cat_to_name.json] and flower images can be downloaded in the gziped tar file [flower_data.tar.gz] from Udacity.